Shimizu-Technology/shimizu-order-suite/docs/paypal_integration_guide.md

 1. **Client ID**: This is your public identifier for the PayPal API
 2. **Secret**: This is your private key for the PayPal API

-You'll need to enter these credentials in the Hafaloha admin settings.
+You'll need to enter these credentials in the Shimizu Order Suite admin settings.

 ### 3. Configure Webhooks